|

 would often be more appropriate and convenient for users if that command were

-.
+added directly to the Form.
 Buttons should be used only in

 cases where direct user interaction with the item's string or image contents